-On March 1, 2003, ISO-NE implemented a Standard Market Design (SMD) that is intended to improve the ability to trade power between New England and other regions throughout the northeast.
-On October 31, 2003, ISO-NE and the major transmission owners in New England filed with the FERC to form a Regional Transmission Organization (RTO) with a proposed effective date not earlier than March 1, 2004.
-The filing eliminates NEPOOL as an organization and requires all current NEPOOL members to be part of the RTO system.
+On March 1, 2003, ISO-NE implemented a Standard Market Design (SMD) that is intended to improve the ability to trade power between New England and other regions throughout the Northeast.
+On October 31, 2003, ISO-NE and the major transmission owners in New England filed with the FERC to form a Regional Transmission Organization (RTO).
+The filing proposed eliminating NEPOOL as an organization and required all current NEPOOL members to be part of the RTO system.
 On March 24, 2004, FERC issued an order accepting the RTO proposal of the New England transmission owners and ISO-NE.
 In its order, FERC granted the request of UES and FG&E to be allowed to provide wholesale transmission services on a similar basis to other wholesale services provided by transmission owners in New England.
+The continuation of NEPOOL was affirmed in the